Ultramann/ultramann.github.io/content/posts/drafts/visualizing_sklearn_decision_trees.md

 Less nerts!

 Where do we find `Tree`?
-Well, if this code is worth its salt I can say two things without looking at a single line of code, it's either defined in this `tree.py` script or it's getting imported at the top, and it's a class.
-Taking advantage of this knowledge involves a quick search for "Tree" for a global definition.
+Well, if this code is worth its salt, Python conventions-wise, I can immediately say, it's a class, and it's either defined in this `tree.py` script or it's getting imported at the top.
+Taking advantage of this knowledge involves a quick global definition search for "Tree".
 And there on [line 43](https://github.com/scikit-learn/scikit-learn/blob/ab93d65/sklearn/tree/tree.py#L43).

 ```python
 from ._tree import Tree